Dr. Michael May (FRCS) — Updated on March 15, 2023

 3. More antioxidants

-If there’s one thing for sure it’s that cinnamon oil is full of antioxidants, which are great for banishing free radicals, reducing inflammation and preventing UV damage.
-So whilst cinnamon oil isn’t scientifically proven as a hair loss treatment, it certainly has a number of great properties that can help to promote healthy hair and scalp.
+If there’s one thing for sure it’s that cinnamon oil is full of natural antioxidants, which are great for banishing free radicals, reducing inflammation and preventing UV damage.
+So whilst cinnamon oil isn’t scientifically proven as a hair loss treatment, it certainly has a number of great properties that can help boost hair health.
+The healthier your scalp is, the more chance you have of growing a healthy head of hair and increasing hair length!

 How to apply cinnamon oil to your hair

-One of the easiest ways to apply cinnamon to your hair is by making a paste.
-To do this, combine cinnamon with two tablespoons of honey then mix it into some olive oil to make a paste.
-Smother it onto your scalp and leave it for around fifteen to twenty minutes.
+One of the easiest ways to apply cinnamon to your hair is by making cinnamon hair masks.
+To do this, combine cinnamon powder with two tablespoons of honey then mix it into some coconut or olive oil to make a paste.
+Smother this hair mask onto your scalp and leave it for around fifteen to twenty minutes.
 Then wash it off with shampoo and water.

 You may also find that cinnamon oil is an ingredient in hair loss treatments sold at your local supermarket.
 Again, we can’t guarantee that these will work, so it’s up to you whether you spend the money or save it by making a home remedy.